Wondering what food safety due diligence means, and why it’s so important?

 Did you know?
 HACCP was first utilised by the Pillsbury Company in the 1960s to produce the safest, highest quality food possible for astronauts in the space program.

-It’s important that your food safety records cover elements such as:
+It’s important that your food safety records cover the following elements:

 Food safety due diligence checklists

 Performing checks is a key element of due diligence.
 These checks relate to proper cleaning, maintenance, pest control, and more, highlighting what you’re doing to prevent food safety breaches.

 Checklists form the basis of your food safety management system and are therefore needed to evidence due diligence.

 Many businesses record their checks on paper-based systems like the Safe Food Better Business Diary.
 But you can also record your checks digitally in a smart food safety diary - like Hubl.

 Hubl features EHO-reviewed checklists that cover essential daily, weekly and monthly tasks.
 What’s more, it is easy to use, intuitive and eco-friendly, making life easier for hospitality teams and helping them achieve a better food hygiene rating.

 Did you know?
 During an EHO visit, your records and checks will be inspected, which can impact your food hygiene rating.